tripsankur/TicTacToe/Details.md

 The CSV has the following Headers

-* Client_Information: A combination of the CLIENT TYPE, CLIENT NUMBER, ACCOUNT NUMBER, SUBACCOUNT NUMBER fields from Input file
+* Client_Information: A combination of the CLIENT TYPE, CLIENT NUMBER, ACCOUNT NUMBER, SUBACCOUNT NUMBER fields from the Input file
 * Product_Information: A combination of the EXCHANGE CODE, PRODUCT GROUP CODE, SYMBOL, EXPIRATION DATE
 * Total_Transaction_Amount: A Net Total of the (QUANTITY LONG - QUANTITY SHORT) values for each client per product